 Poor hot dogs!
-They seem so underloved, especially when they’re tossed into water to boil away pathetically, without even getting the crisp exterior offered to their big brother, Mr. Sausage and Peppers, who luxuriates in the grill treatment further down the ballpark.
+They seem so underloved, especially when they’re tossed into water to boil away pathetically, without even getting the crisp exterior offered to their big brother, Mr. Sausage and Peppers, who luxuriates on the grill further down the ballpark.

 - 2 tablespoons soy sauce

 - 1 tablespoon red wine vinegar

 - 2 packages hot dogs—12-14 hot dogs, depending on which packages you prefer

 - In a casserole dish or other shallow pan, whisk together the ketchup, soy sauce, vinegar, oil, and worcestershire sauce.

 - Carefully score each hot dog by making three rows of angled cuts down each dog with a sharp paring knife—you’ll get about 7 or 8 cuts per row.

 - Roll the hot dogs in the ketchup marinade until they’re completely coated.
 Cover and refrigerate at least 6 hours or overnight.